 Only three people acquired vCJD from transfusion of contaminated blood and developed symptoms.
 One other person received contaminated blood but did not develop symptoms.
 In all cases, the disease was acquired from donors affected by the variant form.
 The last case was reported in 2007.

-The most common early symptoms of CJD—memory loss and confusion—may resemble those of other dementias, such as Alzheimer disease.
+The most common early symptoms of Creutzfeldt-Jakob disease—memory loss and confusion—may resemble those of other dementias, such as Alzheimer disease Alzheimer Disease Alzheimer disease is a progressive loss of mental function, characterized by degeneration of brain tissue, including loss of nerve cells, the accumulation of an abnormal protein called beta-amyloid... read more .
 These symptoms are the first to occur in most people with CJD but eventually develop in all affected people.
-For others, the first symptom is loss of muscle coordination.
+For others, the first symptom is loss of muscle coordination (ataxia Coordination Disorders Coordination disorders often result from malfunction of the cerebellum, the part of the brain that coordinates voluntary movements and controls balance.
+The cerebellum malfunctions, causing... read more ).
 In people with vCJD, the first symptoms tend to be psychiatric symptoms (such as anxiety or depression), rather than memory loss.
 Later symptoms are similar in both forms.

 Whether symptoms develop gradually or abruptly, mental function continues to deteriorate, often causing such symptoms as neglect of personal hygiene, listlessness, and irritability.
 Some people tire easily and become sleepy.
 Others cannot fall asleep.